Daniel is Head of Pensions at Travers Smith. He also sits on the firm's Diversity & Inclusion Board and was our first CSR Partner.

 Daniel is in the Legal 500's Hall of Fame and ranks highly in Chambers and Partners.
 He has been named by Who's Who Legal as a 'Global Elite Thought Leader' in the Pensions category.

 Daniel speaks regularly at major pensions industry conferences for trustees, employers, lawyers and other pension professionals (including the PLSA's Annual and Investment Conferences) and appears regularly in the press.
 He participates in a number of other industry groups, including the governing Council and Covenant Committee of the Society of Pension Professionals as well as serving as a committee member of the GMP Equalisation Industry Group (set up by Government and the Pensions Regulator and chaired by PASA) and chairing its tax sub-committee.
 He is a member of the Network Group for the All Party Parliamentary Group on Global LGBT+ Rights and a Leadership Fellow of St George's House, Windsor Castle – a group limited to 250 senior leaders from across a wide variety of industries and sectors, from the UK and further afield.

 Daniel was ranked in OUTstanding's worldwide 100 LGBT+ Executives List, published by the Financial Times, ranking 14th on this prestigious list and the highest ranked private practice lawyer.
 Daniel was also named 'Mentor of the Year' at the 2021 British Legal Awards and 'Mentor of the Year' at the Professional Pensions Rising Star Awards 2021 and more recently, named 'Leader of the Year' at the inaugural PMI Pinnacle Awards 2022.

 Diversity & Inclusion

-Daniel was a founding member of the National LGBT Solicitors Committee at The Law Society of England and Wales and recently launched a mentoring programme for LGBT+ university students from across the country in partnership with Just Like Us.
+Daniel was a founding member of the National LGBT Solicitors Committee at The Law Society of England and Wales and launched a mentoring programme for LGBT+ university students from across the country in partnership with Just Like Us.